nestordemeure/ManifoldMixupV2/README.md

 By default, any module can be used for mixup but, if you want to restrict it to a subset of modules, you can wrap them with a `ManifoldMixupModule`.

+You can add classes to `non_mixable_module_types` in order to define module classes that should not be used for mixup.

 ## Todo

 This repository will be updated to [fast.ai V2](http://dev.fast.ai/) once it gets out of alpha stage.
 In the meantime, I might create a dedicated branch.

-We might want to make it so that certain module types are never selected for mixup (such as Sequential and Batch-norm).

 We should add a warning to signal when a module is mixed several times.